 Galicia Clínica is the official journal of the Galician Society of Internal Medicine (SOGAMI).
 They publish 4 issues a year, both hardcopy and on www.galiciaclinica.info; the latter including notices sent to the corresponding Ordinary Meeting of the SOGAMI.Publication Rules

 GALICIA CLÍNICA will evaluate for publication medical works related preferably to Internal Medicine and its sub-specialities, and/or with medical problems prevalent in the Autonomous Region of Galicia.
-Works will be accepted for consideration in Spanish, Galician, English and Portuguese.
+Works will be accepted for consideration in Spanish and English.

 A form will be enabled on the www.galiciaclinica.info website to facilitate submission of originals.
 The system will confirm the submission and will enable users to consult the status of the manuscript.
 Originals sent by other means will not be accepted.